zoonoo/azure-docs.ko-kr/articles/virtual-machines/virtual-machines-windows-extensions-configuration-samples.md

       }
       }

-## VM 규모 집합에서 VM 확장에 대한 샘플 템플릿 코드 조각
+## <a name="sample-template-snippet-for-vm-extensions-with-vm-scale-sets."></a>Sample template snippet for VM Extensions with VM Scale Sets.

     {
      "type":"Microsoft.Compute/virtualMachineScaleSets",